 You have many alternatives to illegal file sharing and downloading in order to avoid civil and criminal charges.
 One of the best sources for a list of legally downloadable online content is provided by EDUCAUSE.

 The first time you login to your new e-mail account you must use your GCID for your password.
 You will then be required to change your password.
-If you have changed your password and have forgotten it, click here to request that your Bobcats e-mail account password be reset.
-Your password will be reset to your GCID.
+If you have changed your password and have forgotten it, select to reset your Bobcats E-mail Password.
 Click here to look up your GCID.

 Tutorials for Outlook Setup with Bobcat Gmail